 When it comes to sprint starts, athletes with the best reaction time, greatest power, and ability to accelerate most rapidly will excel more than simply the strongest athlete.

-Therefore, an athlete who can execute great sprint starts may be able to win a race even if he or she is not the fastest athlete in the field.
+Therefore, an athlete who can execute a great track start may be able to win a race even if he or she is not the fastest athlete in the field.

 An athlete with a super quick start leaves the blocks first and therefore begins accelerating first.
 The athlete is then able to reach their top speed before the other athletes.